bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s see if that works.
+Let&apos;s see if that works.
 If I come over here and test this, refresh, if I did it right, sequence, it should do that one and that finishes.
 It does that, and then it moves it, and everything is working all in a sequence.